 Master of Professional Studies in Systems Engineering

-- Advancement: Participate in and contribute to cutting-edge research and industry innovation.
+- Provides unique opportunities to participate in and contribute to cutting-edge research and industry innovation

 Who Should Apply?